Bayesian Optimization Algorithms for Accelerator Physics

 where $p(B\ |\ A)$ is known as the \textit{likelihood function}, $p(A)$ is the \textit{prior} probability distribution, $p(B)$ is the \textit{marginal likelihood} or the \textit{evidence}, and $p(A\ |\ B)$ is the \textit{posterior} probability.

-To make the interpretation of Bayes' rule more concrete, imagine attempting to fit a linear model $f(x) = w_0x + w_1$ to experimental measurements of a linear function corrupted by noise $y = f(x) + \epsilon$ as is shown in Fig.\ref{fig:bayes_regression}.
+To make the interpretation of Bayes' rule more concrete, we examine fitting a linear model $f(x) = w_0x + w_1$ to experimental measurements corrupted by noise $y = f(x) + \epsilon$ as is shown in Fig.\ref{fig:bayes_regression}.
 The goal of this analysis is to determine the likelihood of the two model parameters $\{w_0, w_1\}$ given a collection of experimental measurements $\mathcal{D} = \{\mathbf{x}, \mathbf{y}\}$.
 Using Bayes' rule, the posterior probability distribution of these parameters is given by

 where the likelihood $p(\mathcal{D}|w_0,w_1)$ captures how well the linear model with the given parameter values $\{w_0,w_1\}$ represents the measured data, and $p(w_0,w_1)$ represents the prior probability distribution of the weights.
 In this case, the prior distribution of the weights is a multivariate Gaussian distribution centered at the origin.
 This prior distribution is equivalent to adding a regularization term to least-squares curve fitting, which aims to prevent over-fitting by penalizing large parameter values.